igorkulman/coding-journal/content/post/2025/apple-developer-program/index.md

 ## Even a GDPR request did not help

 After exhausting all normal support routes, I filed a formal GDPR request asking Apple for access to the data used in the automated decision that blocks my enrollment.

 Under Article 22 they must allow a human review.
 Apple responded with a template email that ignored the request entirely and redirected me back to the same developer support that had already told me there is no recourse.

 ![GDPR response](gdpr.png)

 **That is it.**

+## Update: I eventually managed to enroll — but the core problem remains

+After publishing this post, several people reached out to me privately with similar experiences and suggestions.

+After additional attempts, I was eventually able to enroll in the Apple Developer Program by creating a completely new Apple ID and retrying the payment process multiple times.
+This required a new email address, a new phone number, and several days of trial and error, without any indication from Apple whether this approach would work at all.

+Importantly, my original Apple ID remained fully functional throughout this process — App Store purchases, iCloud, and other Apple services continued to work normally.
+The only thing blocked was enrollment in the Developer Program.

+Some people suggested that this could be related to internal fraud or compliance systems, such as AML checks.
+I have no way to verify this, and Apple did not confirm or deny anything.
+My GDPR request resulted only in a generic response redirecting me back to developer support.

+While I am glad I was eventually able to proceed, the core issue remains unchanged: when Apple refuses developer enrollment, there is no explanation, no appeal process, and no actionable feedback.
+Whether the rejection is caused by automation, policy, or error, developers are left guessing — and in my case, solving the problem required workarounds rather than guidance.